NRGKing/nrgking.github.io/content/game-development/index.md

 ### Future
 I hope to publish a closed beta by December and aim for a full launch over the Summer.

+## Project Mercenary

+{{ youtube(id="NBiffNYAWgg") }}

+Project Mercenary is a 3D first-person-shooter game where the player’s role is a mercenary.
+The primary objective is for the player to adventure through space while fulfilling contracts with each contract providing a different area to explore and a new chapter of the story.
+The central plot provides a cohesive narrative throughout the story as the player grows from a lower ranked mercenary to one of the best in the galaxy.

+Most of the movement systems are completed, including the state machine for walking, running, slide, crouch, and dash movements.
+The weapon system is complete for the two basic weapon types (gun and melee).

+This game has been put on hold so that I could focus on Project Odyssey's rewrite.